 Since 2010, many more have vanished or been killed and according to the founder of Families of Sisters In Spirit, Bridget Tolley their names and stories were not being recorded in a central location that was accessible to communities.
 Families of Sisters in Spirit was created in January 2011 in response to cuts and as a means to continue the work of supporting families through honouring sisters in spirit through public awareness and advocacy.
 FSIS carries forward the legacy of drawing crucial connections between targeted violence against Indigenous women and girls and Canada’s violent colonial past and present.
 FSIS differs from SIS insofar as FSIS is fully autonomous, all-volunteer, accepts no government funding, and is accountable first and foremost to families and communities impacted by state and interpersonal forms of violence.
 FSIS places emphasis on carving out (safer) spaces for family members and communities to share their stories and transformative strategies without fear of reprisals such as loss of jobs or funding cuts.
 This allows FSIS considerable power to take direct action alongside families of the murdered and missing and to build long-term, mutually uplifting relationships with other Indigenous community-led campaigns and initiatives–on our own terms.

-No More Silence has been gathering names of missing and murdered Indigenous women since it was founded about 10 years ago.
+No More Silence has been gathering names of missing and murdered Indigenous women since it was founded in 2004.
 Co-founder, Audrey Huntley, conducted the Traces of Missing Women research road trip for CBC television and interviewed 45 family members from Ontario to Northern BC in the summer of 2004.
 In 2005 her documentary Go Home Baby Girl aired on national television.
 Then when Robert Pickton’s trial began in Vancouver in 2006, No More Silence began holding ceremony to honour missing and murdered Indigenous women in an act of public mourning on February 14th in solidarity with Vancouver’s downtown eastside where the Women’s Memorial March has been held for over 20 years on that date.
 No More Silence borrowed the tradition of printing the names of women killed or missing in the community to hand out during the ceremony.
 It is this list now inclusive of 70 names shared by community/family members or identified in media coverage of women murdered or missing in Ontario that constitutes the content of the database so far.
 Some of these names were shared with the group by Amber O’Hara when she joined No More Silence for a brief period in 2007.
 Amber had already been conducting research into missing and murdered Indigenous women in Canada in the 90s and created the MissingNativeWomen.ca website that she kept updated until she passed away in 2011.
 Some 300 stories were documented by Amber.

 The RCMP initially cast doubt on the Native Women’s Association total, saying that of the 118 names shared with the RCMP’s National Aboriginal Policing Services, only 64 of them could be confirmed in a police database the RCMP spokesperson also said there are concerns over the 500 possible victims recorded in the association’s database.
 On May 16 of 2014, the RCMP released a 22-page “national operational overview” on missing and murdered Aboriginal women.
 The report cites “new” statistics showing the total number of cases and how disproportionate they are to cases involving non-Aboriginal victims.